Colorado Family Lawyer

-Draft a Pre-Nuptial or Post-Nuptial Agreement – If you began your business before you were married, you may be able to protect it by asking your fiance to sign a prenup agreement.
+- Draft a Pre-Nuptial or Post-Nuptial Agreement – If you began your business before you were married, you may be able to protect it by asking your fiancé to sign a prenup agreement.
 If you fail to do this before you are married, you can draft a postnuptial agreement that affords similar, if not the same, protection for your business.
 You don’t have to be extremely wealthy to have these legal documents.
-Rather, if you want to protect your assets before you are married, you can likely benefit from a pre or post nuptial.
+Rather, if you want to protect your assets before you are married, you can likely benefit from a pre or post-nuptial.
 A family lawyer in Colorado can draft both for you.

-Make Payments – You might be able to save your business by arranging monthly payments, or a lump sum, to your ex spouse for their share of the business.
+- Make Payments – You might be able to save your business by arranging monthly payments, or a lump sum, to your ex-spouse for their share of the business.
 These payments can come from the businesses’ cash flow or a bank loan.

-Evaluate Your Business – Before you give anything away, you should ask a third party to evaluate your business.
-This person could be court appointed, a financial analyst, or a lawyer.
-By knowing the worth of your business, you can ensure your ex spouse does not receive anything more than they deserve.
+- Evaluate Your Business – Before you give anything away, you should ask a third party to evaluate your business.
+This person could be court-appointed, a financial analyst, or a lawyer.
+By knowing the worth of your business, you can ensure your ex-spouse does not receive anything more than they deserve.